-So is the Basset Hound the perfect apartment dog?
-They may have originally been developed as a scent hound, but like his little cousin the Beagle they are now a popular pet for several reasons.
+So, is the Basset Hound the perfect apartment dog?
+They may have originally been developed as scenthounds, but like their little cousin the Beagle, they are now a popular pet for several reasons.

 One reason they are popular: their great looks.
 They are probably also popular because they are so affectionate, great with kids, and spend most of the day sleeping.

 But are they perfect?
 They do shed constantly, and of course, they have the voice of a hound.
 A lot of people call them stubborn and hard to train, but that may be because they are food-driven and do not respond well to negative training styles.

 Weight can also be an issue with this dog.
 They are heavy, up to about 35 kilos (around 75 pounds), and will exceed some weight restrictions, even if they are not too tall.
 They are prone to obesity and can develop serious back issues if allowed to become overweight.

 And despite his mellow character around the house, when a Basset goes for his daily walk, he is also likely to run off when tracing an interesting scent.

 Some dogs are prone to ear infections, others to eye problems, and many can develop lip fold infections because of their heavy drool.
 If they are cared for and kept in shape, they can live 11 or 12 years.